Crisp (horse)

-Crisp was a champion steeplechase horse.
-He was a bay Thoroughbred gelding that was foaled in 1963 in Australia.
+Crisp (1963–c.
+1982) was an Australian-bred, latterly British-trained top-class steeplechase horse.
+He was a bay Thoroughbred gelding foaled in 1963 in Australia.
 In his native country, he won many important jumping races, particularly two-milers, including the Hiskens Steeplechase in 1969 and 1970.
 So well did he jump, he was nicknamed "The Black Kangaroo".
 However, Crisp is probably best remembered for his epic contest with Red Rum in the 1973 Grand National in England.

 Career in England

 Crisp made his British debut in a handicap race at Wincanton and was allotted 12 st 7 lb.
-He was ridden by Richard Pitman, who would go on to ride Crisp for the majority of his racing life, including at the Grand National.
+He was ridden by Richard Pitman, who would go on to ride Crisp for the majority of his racing life.
 Crisp won his debut race easily, by 15 lengths.

 His first major test was the 1971 Champion Chase at the Cheltenham Festival (now the Queen Mother Champion Chase).
 Once again, it was an easy victory.

 The following year, Crisp's owner decided to run him in the Cheltenham Gold Cup.
 But the two-miler struggled in the three-and-a-quarter mile race, finishing fifth.
 Despite the setback, they aimed Crisp at the following year's Grand National, one of the world's most famous steeplechases, at Aintree near Liverpool.